tariqs26/yelpcamp-client/README.md

 - `npm run dev` - runs the app in the development mode
 - `npm run build` - builds the app for production to the `dist` folder
-- `npm run serve` - serves the app in production mode
+- `npm run preview` - preview the production build locally

 ## Environment Variables